 The trek from Thulo Syabru to Sing Gompa or Chandan Bari (3330m) takes approximately 5 to 6 hours.
 The trail climbs through dense forests, offering views of the surrounding peaks.
 As the trail gains elevation, the landscape changes to alpine terrain with scrub and meadows.
 Sing Gompa or Chandan Bari is a small settlement located in the high mountains, offering breathtaking views of the surrounding peaks and glaciers.

-The trek from Gosaikunda to Lauribinayak Pass (4610m) to Ghopte (3430m) is a challenging trek that takes approximately 6 to 7 hours.
-The trail climbs steeply to the summit of Lauribinayak Pass, offering panoramic views of the surrounding peaks and glaciers.
-From the pass, the trail descends through alpine meadows and forests, passing by traditional Tamang villages along the way.
-Ghopte is a small settlement located in the lower elevations of the Langtang region, surrounded by lush green forests and terraced fields.
+The hike from Gosaikunda to Lauribinayak Pass (4610m) and then to Ghopte (3430m) is tough and takes around 6 to 7 hours.
+The trail goes up steeply to Lauribinayak Pass, offering great views of nearby mountains and glaciers.
+After the pass, it goes down through meadows and forests, passing traditional Tamang villages.
+Ghopte is a small village in the lower part of Langtang region, surrounded by lush green forests and terraced fields.

 The trek from Kutumsang to Chisopani (2150m) takes approximately 6 hours.
 The trail passes through forests and traditional villages, offering scenic views of the surrounding hills and mountains.
 As the trail descends, the vegetation changes to lush green forests and terraced fields, providing a stark contrast to the alpine terrain of the previous days.
 Chisopani is a small village located in the hills above the Kathmandu Valley, known for its traditional culture and stunning views of the surrounding landscape.

 Day 14: Trek from Chisopani to Sundarijal- 3 hrs. walk